 No one, especially an adult, should ever ask a child to keep a secret that is not something like a surprise party.
 Always encourage your children to tell you if someone tells them to keep a secret.

 Our children should always know that they can come to us with anything and that we will always be willing to listen.

 Check out the free mini-ecourse training on Talking to Kids about Sexuality from Intoxicated on Life.

 Have you begun talking to your children about safe touch?
 What are your suggestions for talking to your children about safe touch?

-Click the image below to read the original post which sparked the conversations that inspired this post:
+Click the images below to read these others posts which sparked the conversations that inspired this post: